skx/marionette/README.md

 * `bash -c "${command}"`

-You may specify `shell => "true"` to force the use of a shell, despite the lack of redirection/pipe characters:
+You may specify `shell => true` to force the use of a shell, despite the lack of redirection/pipe characters:

 ```
-shell { shell   => "true",
+shell { shell   => true,
         command => "sed .. /etc/file.txt"
       }
 ```